deepakkmr896/machine_learning-Pipeline/README.md

-# machine_learning - KNN and Elbow Method
+# machine_learning - Pipeline
-- KNN algorithm to find the prediction of the target class from the unknown variables.
-- Elbow method to find the best K value of the KNN algorithm.
+- Pipeline method to ease the creating and fitting the model.